Lyndhurst, New Jersey: Economy

 Lyndhurst was historically home to manufacturers of machinery and metal products.

-Lyndhurst is also home to several locally owned and operated businesses such as Mazur's Bakery and the Lyndhurst Pastry Shop, which produces regionally-acclaimed Italian cakes and pastries, homemade Italian Ice during the spring, summer and fall.
-The main business sections are Valley Brook Avenue, Ridge Road, and Stuyvesant Avenue.
-Lyndhurst has many neighborhood delis, eateries, restaurants, and stores which allow residents the ability to walk rather than drive.
+Lyndhurst was home to locally owned and operated businesses such as Mazur's Bakery, which closed in 2013.

 Because portions of the township are located in the New Jersey Meadowlands, a number of radio stations have their transmitters and towers located in Lyndhurst.
 These include AM stations WINS-1010, WSNR-620, and WLIB-1190 along with Amateur Radio and HD TV station W2INS.

 Lyndhurst Meadowlands is home to one of nine Medieval Times dinner theaters nationwide.

 Lyndhurst, together with North Arlington and Rutherford, was the site of the EnCap project, an effort to remediate landfills on the 785 acre site and construct homes and golf courses on top of the cleaned-up site.
 On May 27, 2008, the New Jersey Meadowlands Commission terminated its agreement with EnCap Golf Holdings, the company that had the contract to redevelop the site, after the company had missed targets to clean up the landfills as part of the project.

 At one time LJN Toys had its headquarters in Lyndhurst.

 From 1946 until 1966, Lyndhurst was home to the BUR Barbell Company, the second-largest producer of weight training equipment in the United States.

 Arts and culture

-Musical groups from the township include the funeral doom metal band Evoken the alternative rock band Winter Hours.
+Musical groups from the township include the funeral doom metal band Evoken and the alternative rock band Winter Hours.